ndk/k8sConfig/README.md

 For the purposes of this article, let's assume we have two domain names we want our microk8s Kubernetes non-elastic cluster to handle:

-* rexsystems.co.uk (two environments - DEV and PROD)
+* rexsystems.co.uk (two environments - DEV and PRODUCTION)
-* ideahopper.org (three environments - DEV, UAT and PROD)
+* ideahopper.org (three environments - DEV, UAT and PRODUCTION)

 rexsystems.co.uk is my own domain and is a very simple website.
 If it looks good in DEV, I'm happy to put it in production.

 ideahopper.org is for a client and I have three environments set up there.
 Periodically we promote a DEV build to UAT.
 We send the UAT link to the client for review.
-If the client is happy with UAT, we can promote to PROD.
+If the client is happy with UAT, we can promote to PRODUCTION.

 Finally, for the purposes of this tutorial, microk8s will be serving both non-production environments and production environments.
 Ordinarily, we'd have a separate IP (or load balancer) for non-production apps (our microk8s "cluster") and production apps (a managed Kubernetes service).